andrum993/piserver/README.md

 sudo dpkg -i dnsmasq-base_*.deb dnsmasq_*.deb
 ```

-If you are running Raspbian this is not necessary.
+If you are running Raspberry Pi OS this is not necessary.
 Although it is using an older dnsmasq version as well, it has been patched to include the newer features used (--dhcp-reply-delay and tftp-unique-root=mac options).

 #### IP update hook

 It is expected that the computer that is running piserver:

-* is configured to use a static IP-address that never changes.
+* is configured to use a static IP address that never changes.
-* -OR- uses dhcpcd as network manager.
-In which case it will notify piserver automatically if your server's IP ever changes.
+* -OR- uses dhcpcd as network manager, in which case it will notify piserver automatically if your server's IP ever changes.
 * -OR- that you configure your network manager program (e.g. using a ifup/networkd-dispatcher hook script) to execute "piserver --update-ip" every time the system  obtains a new IP lease.